• Skip to primary navigation

 Dana Cummings: Running isn’t an option for me.
 I can’t just walk out on my life!
 We have to go to the police.
 That’s what normal, taxpaying people do!

-Christian Wolff: [as Dana enters his trailer where he keeps his weapons and money] What are you doing in here?
+Christian Wolff: [as Dana sees the weapons and money in his trailer] What are you doing in here?

 Dana Cummings: Who are you?